jxhug/UltimateTennisQuiz/README.md

 # Tennis Quiz 🎾

-Tennis Quiz is a trivia game I'm working on directed for tennis fans.
+Tennis Quiz is a trivia game in development, directed for tennis fans.

 # Motivation